-Climb to the Top Top Fundraisers are participants who raise $1,000 or more by or before the day of our rankings deadline on April 4, 2014.
+A Top Fundraisers is a participant who raises $1,000 or more by or before the day of our rankings deadline on March 31, 2015.
 Top Fundraisers receive special perks at the event and are eligible for a commemorative item after the event.

 What is the Elite 66 Club?